pixelrunner/Meraki-ISE-Python-Challenges/Challenge_1/Question.md

 As the team are running through the Go/No-Go checks, everything is going smoothly until the "Fuel Counter-Upper" person!
 He hasn't done his job and determined the amount of fuel required yet.

 Fuel required to launch a given module is based on its mass.
-Specifically, to find the fuel required for a module, take its mass, divide by three, round down, and subtract 2.
+Specifically, **to find the fuel required for a module, take its mass, divide by three, round down, and subtract 2**.

 For example: